Too much focus is put towards making virtual or fictional worlds better - the “metaverse” has enough smart minds working on it.

 Freedom of mobility will be compromised if autonomous and electric vehicles are deployed at scale using this outdated model.
 Fortunately there is a better way.

-An entire generation of people have now grown up with tech like Bitcoin & Ethereum—everything is open by default, the rules of the system are public, and anyone can get involved without asking a corporation for permission.
+An entire generation of people have now grown up with tech like Bitcoin & Ethereum—everything is open by default, the rules of the system are public, and anyone can start building without asking a corporation for permission.

 Users own & delegate access to connected devices, so they work for their owners, not the companies that built them;